 Protect Environmental supports the University of Washington’s Baker Lab and the research they are doing to fight the coronavirus.
 By participating in the Computing for COVID project, we believe we are doing a small part to help our community press on toward discovering an effective solution.

+To learn how you can be a part of the Rosetta@Home project Computing for COVID, visit their websites, consider giving online toward their research efforts, and share about the work they are doing.
 When we all band together, each contributing even in a small way, the impossible can be made possible.